hexparrot/qubes-salts/README.md

       target_vm: 'llm'
     # running invoke.ai
 ```
-Each stanza can be used to set up a separate secure channel between <source_vm> and <target_vm>.
-This is implemented through qvm-connect-tcp.
+Per the above example, this would allow connections initiated on `stable-diffusion` to reach `llm:<port>` via `localhost:<port>`.

+### NVIDIA/CUDA-enabled Debian 12 Qube
-- **`nvidia-dom0-prep.sls`**: Based on Debian-12 Qubes template, prepare the vm by creating a standalone VM with the necessary dracut/grub changes.
+Prepare a TemplateVM by creating a standalone VM with the necessary dracut/grub changes to support GPU acceleration.

 Instructions:

-1. Download nvidia linux driver, copy it to dom0
+1. Download nvidia linux driver, copy it to dom0.
-2. Update /user_pillar/nvidia.sls to update nvidia_dom0_path to match the location of step #1
+2. Update `/user_pillar/nvidia.sls` to update `nvidia_dom0_path` to match the location of step #1.
-3. (dom0) sudo qubesctl state.apply nvidia-dom0-prep saltenv=user
+3. (dom0) `sudo qubesctl state.apply nvidia-dom0-prep saltenv=user`

 At this point, `cudatemplate` is updated and prepped, and turned off.
 Use this opportunity to ADD devices to VM in Qube settings.
 Be sure to bring along the audio device with the vga device.
-Turn off memory balancing, adjust other values now.
+Turn off memory balancing, adjust other values like memory and storage now.

-4. Turn on `cudatemplate` VM
+4. Turn on `cudatemplate` VM.
 5. Run and install nvidia driver manually within `cudatemplate` domU:
 `sudo ./nvidia-installer --no-nouveau-check --no-disable-nouveau --no-rebuild-initramfs --allow-installation-with-running-driver --no-peermem --no-x-check --install-compat32-libs --install-libglvnd --ui=none --systemd -e -q`

-- - **`nvidia-domu-finalize.sls`**: Finishes configuration of grub and initrd for use into a template.
+Finish configuration of grub and initrd for use into a template:

 6. (dom0) `sudo qubesctl --skip-dom0 --targets=cudatemplate state.sls nvidia-domu-finalize saltenv=user`
-7. `reboot` `cudatemplate` once again and your nvidia device should work!
+7. `reboot` `cudatemplate` again and your GPU should now be detected by CUDA Toolkit!
 You can verify this with `nvidia-smi`.
-Also `lsmod` should show no `nouveau`, only `nvidia*`.
+Also `lsmod` should show `nvidia*` and no longer `nouveau`.

 ## License